 - Safety gear – life jackets, arm bubbles, floaties…

-- Snacks and non perishable food items – First hamburgers and hotdogs are always easy and widely accepted as picnic foods.
+- Snacks and non-perishable food items – First hamburgers and hotdogs are always easy and widely accepted as picnic foods.
 But then snacks for kids and adults.
 Shop at Aldi’s and stock up – you don’t need to break the bank just have enough for one family to drop in.

 - Make sure you have a dock – everyone always wants to sit by the water.
 Even if they don’t like to swim, they will most likely enjoy sitting on the dock enjoying the sights and sounds.

 - Dock Accessories – some people will just want to dive off the dock.
 Others may want or need a ladder to climb down and take their time going into the water.
 You should have boat ties for the dock for all the “water toys”; lights – so everyone can enjoy the dock even after sunset.
-You might even get an entirely different crew of visitors once the sun sets.
-You either all end up inside the house or you spend time enjoying the great outdoors.
+You might even get an entirely different crew of visitors once the sunsets.
+You either end up inside the house or you spend time enjoying the great outdoors.

 Can you think of anything else to add to the list?
 Of course, you will learn as you go what you need.
 Enjoy!